-Fill a prominent bed or formal parterre with these intense colors in splashes in the perennial border or at an entrance.
+Fill a prominent bed or formal parterre with these intense colors in splashes on the perennial border.

 5. Sapporo Lily Tulip

-The Sapporo Lily Flowering Tulip, which blooms in pure white, makes an excellent garden plant.
+The Sapporo Lily Flowering Tulip, which blooms in pure white, attains a height of 4 to 5 inches.

-It’s a tall-stemmed plant that works well in formal beds as well as natural perennial borders.
-Long pointed petals reflex in lily blooming tulips, which are frequently bordered with a contrasting hue.
+Long pointed petals reflex in lily-blooming Tulips are frequently bordered with a contrasting hue.

-One of the most accessible bulbs to cultivate is S. Tulips.
-Plant in well-drained soil in full sun or moderate shade this fall to get the benefits in the spring.
+Plant them in well-draining soil with full sun or moderate shade in the fall to get blooms in the spring.